microsoft/ML-For-Beginners/5-Clustering/1-Visualize/README.md

 1. Do a quick test to see if the data correlates in any particularly strong way:

     ```python
-   # Create a DF of only numeric columns
    df_num = df.select_dtypes(include=['int64', 'float64'])

    corrmat = df_num.corr()